The Ultimate Southern France Road Trip Itinerary

 Gorges du verdon entrance

 Popular with tourists but surprisingly a lot of people still haven’t heard about it.
 The best way to experience the scenery of Gorge du Verdon is to hire a boat or canoe and paddle down the river Verdon.
-The best view point to take photos of Gorges du Verdon is Pont du Galetas – a bridge overlooking the canyon and river.
-It is the entrance where you can access it and just underneath you can hire the boats and canoes.
+The best viewpoint to take photos of Gorges du Verdon is Pont du Galetas – a bridge overlooking the canyon and river.
+It is the entrance where you can access it and just underneath you can hire boats and canoes.
 Get here early to secure a craft so you don’t miss out.
 Once you are inside the canyon prepare to be amazed.
 This is the ultimate day out and one you will never forget.

 How long to spend in Gorges du Verdon?